cobalthq/cobalt-api-docs/versions/v2/content/webhooks.md

 ### Response

-On a successful update, a `204` response code will be returned.
+On a successful update, a `200` response code and the details of the updated webhook will be returned.
+The response body fields are the same as documented [here](#get-a-webhook).

 <aside class="notice">
 To remove the secret, set the secret field to an empty string.